CancerScreeningCDS/crcsm-cds/input/pagecontent/3_specification.md

 the intent of clinical guidelines as computable CDS.
 The CRCSM CDS was developed by following the best practices outline in the CPG on FHIR IG.
-These best practices include testing and validation of the CRCSM CDS application, which is described in Section 7.
+These best practices include testing and validation of the CRCSM CDS application, which is described in [Section 3.4](#cds-testing--validation).
 In addition, several extensions and profiles defined in the CPG on FHIR IG have been used in the L3 CDS representation.